 Big Idea Project is challenging.
-Challenge and road blocks build character, give students the chance to choose their attitude, own their vision and fight for what they believe in.
+Challenge and road blocks build character, give students the chance to choose their attitude and action, own their vision and fight for what they believe in.
 Often, the most challenging becomes the most rewarding.

 Results for Colleges

-Big Idea Project requires that students implement ideas and get results.
+BIP requires that students implement ideas and get results.
 Their results (chronicled in a storytelling video) are the proof colleges and future employers are specifically looking for.
 Long-term projects are seen as more valuable than volunteer hours.